CRossSchmidtlein/dPETSTEP/README.md

 dPETSTEP is a fast dynamic PET simulator designed for high throughput simulation of dynamic PET images.
 It allows full simulation of a user defined parametric image, kinetic model, input function, time sampling and more into realistic (noisy) dynamic PET-like images.
 Furthermore, the dynamic PET data can then be model fitted to produce parameter/parametric image estimates.

 This tool is described in Häggström, Ida, et al. "Dynamic PET simulator of tracers via emission projection for kinetic modeling and parametric image studies."
-Medical Physics X.Y (2016): PP-PP.
+Medical Physics 43.6 (2016): 3104-3116.

 PETSTEP

-Positron Emission Tomography Simulator of Tracers via Emission Projection. https://github.com/CRossSchmidtlein/PETSTEP
+Positron Emission Tomography Simulator of Tracers via Emission Projection

 This application is written in Matlab and designed as a plugin for CERR (Computational Environment for Radiological Research) also in Github under an GNU GPL license. https://github.com/adityaapte/CERR